Event-based reconstruction of time-resolved centreline deformation of flapping flags: Method

 A specialised algorithm is required to convert the cloud of events into a parametrised description of the deformation of the flag's centreline expressed by the coordinates $x(s,t)$ and $y(s,t)$ with $s$ the curvilinear abscissa and $t$ the time.
 The solution we propose here is an algorithm that encodes the current state of the geometry in time with a chain-like structure of $\kindex{N}{j}$ links and joints, excluding the fixed root connection.
 The relative location of successive joints is defined in polar coordinates~$(\kindex{r}{k},\kindex{\theta}{k})$ (\cref{fig:algorithm_illustration}.b).
 The total length of the chain $L = \sum_{k = 1}^{\kindex{N}{j}} \kindex{r}{k}$ is either kept constant for inextensible objects, or might vary in time if the material is extensible.
 Here, we will focus solely on inextensible flags, but the algorithm can be extended in future work to account for local stretching or compression of the material as a function of known material properties and additional measures of the local shear stress, for example.
 The initial distribution of the joints along the object is chosen to be equidistant here.
 Alternative non-equidistant distributions can be selected if desirable.
 The variations of $\kindex{\theta}{k}$ along the chain describe the line curvature.

 To update the chain coordinates, we consider events during an update interval of $\tau$ centered around the current processing time $t$ (\cref{fig:algorithm_illustration}.c).
 Events with time stamps between $t-\tau/2$ and $t+\tau/2$ are considered to define the shape at time $t$.
 These events are then spatially clustered starting from the root to successively update the location of the joints from the root to the tip of the flag (\cref{fig:algorithm_illustration}.d).
 For each joint $k$, we define an arc-shaped spatial search area as indicated in \cref{fig:algorithm_illustration}.b.
 Events are within the search area if their distance from the previous joint $k-1$ lies between $(1-\alpha)\kindex{r}{k}$ and $(1+\alpha)\kindex{r}{k}$ with $\alpha$ the search radius parameter, which is a scalar value between \numrange[range-phrase={\ and\ }]{0}{1} ($\alpha=0.6$ in \cref{fig:algorithm_illustration}.d).
 The updated location of joint $k$, \kindex{\theta}{k}, is then determined by the average angle with respect to joint $k-1$ of all the events with a timestamp within the update interval and a spatial location in the search area.
-This process is repeated for all successive joints up to $k = \kindex{N}{j}$ for a selected time instant $t$ to obtain $(\kindex{r}{k}, \kindex{\theta}{k})$ pairs for each link.
-The $(\kindex{r}{k}, \kindex{\theta}{k})$ pairs are then converted to Cartesian coordinates $(\kindex{x}{k},\kindex{y}{k})$.
-To smoothen this discrete joint-based centreline deformation, we replaced the straight links between joints by piecewise polynomials using the modified Akima cubic Hermite interpolation in Matlab with a final spatial curvilinear discretisation of $\dd{s}$.
-The interpolation increases the length of the centreline beyond the flag length.
-This is corrected for by reducing the radial coordinate $\kindex{r}{\kindex{N}{j}}$ of the tip joint while maintaining the extracted tip angle \kindex{\theta}{\kindex{N}{j}} until the length of the smoothened centreline matches the flag length.
-This entire process is repeated with a time increment $\dd{t}$ as long as there are new events in the stream.
+The search and update process is repeated for all successive joints up to $k = \kindex{N}{j}$ for a selected time instant $t$ to obtain $(\kindex{r}{k}, \kindex{\theta}{k})$ pairs for each link.

+This iterative algorithm is robust to spatial and temporal discontinuities in the recording of event clouds.
+The most common reasons for discontinuities in the recording of event clouds are non-moving parts of the structure, e.g. near the root of the flag, or interruptions in the light source, e.g. brief flashing of the continuous light source or shadow on the camera lens.
+If no events are found in a search area for a specific update interval due to the absence of motion, the coordinates of the corresponding joint are not updated, respecting the stationarity of the structure.
+A short-term failure or interruption of the light source or blockage of the camera lenses does not perturb the continuation of the iterative processing algorithm, as the full structure will generate events again once the interruption or blockage are resolved.